 For this part of the test, a small, thin needle is put in several muscles to see if there are any problems.
 It is used once for each patient and is thrown away after the test.
 There may be a small amount of pain during this part of the examination.
 The doctor tests only the muscles necessary to decide what is wrong.
-During the EMG test the doctor will be able to hear and see how your muscles and nerves are working by the electrical signals made by your muscles.
-The doctor then uses his medical knowledge to figure out what could be causing your problem.
+During the EMG test, the doctor will be able to hear and see how your muscles and nerves are working by the electrical signals made by your muscles to find the cause of the pain.

 Nerve Conduction Studies